NavyaG-lab/Tech-writer/etl_users/manual_dataset_series.md

 ## Preparing the data
 In a nutshell, place your parquet file on s3 somewhere (`s3://nu-tmp/me/my-dataset`) and place your logical type json schema in the same directory and name it `schema.json` (`s3://nu-tmp/me/schema.json`)

+You need to add these files to a bucket of the country where you want to create the manual series.
+Examples of buckets: in BR `nu-tmp`, in MX `nu-tmp-mx`

 In detail:

 ### The Parquet file